sinedied/devto-cli/README.md

 ## Related

 This CLI was heavily inspired by the [dev-to-git](https://github.com/maxime1992/dev-to-git).
 I used in fact `dev-to-git` for some time, but ultimately wanted something more flexible and easier to use and setup without the need for config files.
 I also wanted full automation support in a GitHub Action, leading me to create this new tool.

+The [publish-devto](https://github.com/sinedied/publish-devto) GitHub action use this CLI under the hood to provide a single step dev.to publish workflow with GitHub Actions.